osisoft/OCS-Docs/content/api-reference/tenant/tenant-tenants.md

 <a id="opIdTenant_Create Or Update Tenant Icon"></a>

 Creates or updates the icon for a `Tenant`.
-Note that the icon size must be less than `65536`.
+Note that the icon size must be less than ExtendedSystemController.MaxIconSizeInBytes bytes in size.

 <h3>Request</h3>